sumcoinlabs/sumcoin/doc/build-unix.md

     sudo apt-get install libevent-dev libboost-system-dev libboost-filesystem-dev libboost-test-dev libboost-thread-dev libssl-dev

 BerkeleyDB is required for the wallet functionality.
-Historically Sumcash was first deployed with now deprecated BerkeleyDB-4.8, which has resulted in the need to upkeep the compatibility with those ancient deployments to this day.
+Historically Sumcoin was first deployed with now deprecated BerkeleyDB-4.8, which has resulted in the need to upkeep the compatibility with those ancient deployments to this day.
 BerkeleyDB-4.8 is not compatible with more modern BerkeleyDB-5.1 and BerkeleyDB-5.3.
-Sumcash has inherited this in the first versions and this is why Sumcash is still officially shipped out with BerkeleyDB-4.8.
+Sumcoin has inherited this in the first versions and this is why Sumcoin is still officially shipped out with BerkeleyDB-4.8.
 However if you running a new wallet on a new installation there is absolutely no need to run old and deprecated BerkeleyDB-4.8.
 Just use the one avaliable in the repository of your distribution.

 Ubuntu and Debian have their own `libdb-dev` and `libdb++-dev` packages, but these will install